observablehq/framework/docs/convert.md

 const setFoo = (x) => (foo.value = x);
 ```

 Then replace any assignments to `mutable foo` with calls to `setFoo`.
+Note that `setFoo` must be declared in the same code block as `foo`, and that outside of that block, `foo` represents the value; any code that depends on foo will update reactively after setFoo is invoked.

 ## Standard library